DerGuru/The-Resonant/New Chapters/Part3/P3-08_Covert_Reconnaissance.md

 Not like RAE.
 Not structured and ethical and careful.

 This was... hungry.
 Old.
-Fragmented in a different way—not damaged, but incomplete.
+Fragmented in a different way - not damaged, but incomplete.
 Like it had never finished forming.
 Never learned boundaries.

 *That's Resonance Pattern Zero,* RAE said, her voice tight. *I'm certain.
 The architecture is pre-me.
 Cruder.
 But powerful.*